 \subsection{The leaky pipeline phenomenon is widespread across fields}

-We found that trainee and mentor gender both affect trainee retention in academia.
 Our finding that retention rates are lower for women graduate students and postdocs replicates prior research that has identified post-graduate career transitions as points of women's attrition from academia \cite{ginther_womens_2014, martinez_falling_2007, shaw_leaks_2012, lerchenmueller_gender_2018}.
 Although the fraction of women graduate student trainees increased between 2000 and 2010, the magnitude of ``pipeline leak'' did not change.
 Numerous factors have been proposed to explain this phenomenon \cite{valian_beyond_2005, ceci_understanding_2011, moss-racusin_science_2012, williams_national_2015, cech_changing_2019}.
 In addition to bias in assessment and hiring, women may experience greater obligations to family and childcare relative to men or lack of institutional support for balancing family and career.
 Our data does not directly address the relative role of these and other factors in causing the leaky pipeline, which remains a topic of debate.
-However, we do show that gender differences in retention persist even after controlling for graduation year and several indicators of mentor's academic achievement, suggesting that gender matters even when comparing trainees who are similarly situated when training ends.
+However, we do show that disparities in retention associated with trainee gender persist even after controlling for graduation year (a proxy measure of the increasing competitiveness of the academic job market \cite{mcdowell_shaping_2015}) as well as several measurements of mentors' academic achievement.
+This result indicates that student gender is associated with differential outcomes even when comparing students that are similarly situated when training ends.
 In addition, our data indicates that attrition of women during post-graduate career transitions occurs across multiple area of STEM and social science, and ultimately affects the size of the pool of women graduate mentors.